-In a nutshell, the Watergate scandal started with the burglary of the Democratic party headquarters, situated in Watergate office complex, by five people related to the then president Richard Nixon.
+In a nutshell, the Watergate scandal started with the burglary of the Democratic party headquarters, situated in the Watergate office complex, by five people related to the then-president Richard Nixon.
 It lasted for two years and eventually led to his impeachment.

 Since then journalists started adding “-gate” suffix to different words when referring to political scandals.
 Its usage has spread beyond English speaking countries.

 As a CBC News column noted in 2001, the term may “suggest unethical behavior or cover-up”.